Want to know how to save on your phone bills?

 You don’t have to rack up huge bills on your mobile to send texts.
 There are loads of sites online where you can send texts for absolutely nothing.

-Also don’t forget that mobile phone apps such as FaceTime also allow you to make free calls providing you’re connected to wi-fi.
+Also, don’t forget that mobile phone apps such as FaceTime also allow you to make free calls providing you’re connected to Wi-Fi.

 Lots of companies make millions out of the lethargy of their customers.
-If you don’t look at your bills you could be paying for calls that you haven’t made.
+If you don’t look at your bills, you could be paying for calls that you haven’t made.
 All companies are liable to make billing mistakes that are often just admin errors.
 However if you don’t look at your bills, you’ll never even notice.

-Go through your bill carefully, even if it’s online, and check that all the numbers called look familiar.
+Go through your bill carefully, even if it’s online, and check that all the phone numbers you contacted look familiar.
 If there are any big charges make sure you know what they are and why they were called.
 If you have any queries, get in touch with your provider before you pay the bill – it’s a lot easier to do this than to get your money back once you’ve paid it.

-Your old mobile can save your money on the phone calls you’re making now.
+Your old mobile can save you money on the phone calls you’re making now.
 Instead of chucking your old mobile in the bin, you can recycle it online and get up to £100 for it.
 Simply type in the make and model number of your phone, and our comparison service will tell you which company will give you the most cash for it.

-The company will send you everything you need to post it to them so it won’t cost a thing – all you need to do is wait for your cheque!
+The company will send you everything you need to post it to them, so it won’t cost a thing.
+All you need to do is wait for your cheque!